 Dzong is a fort in Bhutan’s lexicon, Rinpung is a tourist spot you should not miss on your trip to Bhutan.
 This fort has white towering walls, and it exemplifies the typical Bhutanese architecture and deep-rooted decades-old traditions.
 The fort exudes a deep sense tranquillity owing to the vicinity which has many shrines and temples.
 Some of those renowned shrines are Kungarwa, Monk’s assembly hall, Sandalwood stupa, and protector’s shrine.
 The timings to visit this architectural wonder is from 9 AM to 5 PM.
 In the festival of Tshechu, there are processions in which holy images are carried followed by the mask dances which portrays the iconic monk stories.
 It’s no surprise that Rinpung is among the best places to visit in Bhutan.

-Best time to visit: In March-April when annual festival of Tshechu is held in Rinpung Dzong from 11th to 15th day
+Best Time To Visit: In March-April when annual festival of Tshechu is held in Rinpung Dzong from 11th to 15th day

-Did you know: Rinpung Dzong was built in the 16th Century is famously known as the Fortress on a Heal of Jewels.
+Rinpung Dzong was built in the 16th Century is famously known as the Fortress on a Heal of Jewels.

 2. Chele La Pass